dago/opencsw/csw/mgar/pkg/opencsw-manual/trunk/files/for-maintainers/buildfarm-setup.rst

 Installing Software (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All software is archived and available from ``/home/farm`` on the buildfarm.
+All software is archived and available from ``/home/farm`` on the build-farm.
-Make sure you deinstall ``SUNWgmake``.
+Make sure you uninstall ``SUNWgmake``.
 That version is outdated and misses functions needed by GAR (e.g. abspath).

 Install Java Package